gholken/android-hourly-reminder/README.md

 # Hourly Reminder

-Android friendly - based on system Alarm Manager, you will never miss an alarm!
+Android friendly: based on system Alarm Manager, you will never miss an alarm!

 This application allows you to remind you about hour passed.
-User specified hours will be notified using text2speech technology or user specified sound.
-Support for custom time alarms.
+User specified hours will be notified using text2speech technology.

-# Features

-  * Hourly Reminders
-  * Custom Sound Alarms

 # Install